-Cook bacon in a Dutch oven or large saucepan over medium heat until the bacon is crisp and the fat renders.
+Cook the bacon in a Dutch oven or large saucepan over medium heat until the bacon is crisp and the fat renders.

 Add the drained beans, chicken stock, and bay leaf to the pan.

 When the beans are tender, remove and discard the bay leaf.

 Carefully purée 1/4 cup of the soup in a food processor or blender and return to the pot.

 Adjust the consistency of the soup with more stock or water if necessary.
 Season with the lemon juice and salt and black pepper, to taste.